Gardening

 Starting Onion Seeds in January: Getting a Head Start on the Growing Season

 officially started our onion seeds, and now the waiting (and watching) begins.
-Starting onions in January is one of the best ways to ensure strong, healthy plants and a big harvest Continue reading
+Starting onions in January is one of the best ways to ensure strong, healthy plants and a big harvest later in the year—especially if you garden in cooler climates… Continue reading